raph-exe/raph-exe/README.md

 # Hey 😊
 Hi My Real Name Is Raphael And Im 15 And I Like To Code

-My Favourite Animal Is Penguin
+My Favourite Animals Are Penguins

-My Favourite Colour is #00ffff (Cyan)
+My Favourite Colour is Cyan

+My Favourite Coding Language Is C# or Node JS

 # Contact 📞
 To Contact Me Join My [Discord Server](https://dsc.gg/polar69)